Skip to main content

 Rating: 4.6/5

 Prey is a cross-platform device tracking and security tool designed to help you monitor and protect your laptops, phones, and tablets across multiple operating systems.
+It helps organizations that need to secure lost or stolen devices with fast, remote data wiping.

-Prey Standout Features and Integrations:
+Prey Key Features

 Integrations include Okta, Shibboleth, Keycloak, OpenAM, SimpleSAMLphp, Apache Syncope, WordPress, Drupal, NetIQ Access Manager, and Gluu Server.

-Pros and cons
+Pros and Cons

 Pros: